April 8, 1999

 It was very eerie under the canopy.
 There was a little movement up high, but it was very quiet down on the ground.
 I couldn't see Steve at all.
 I felt like something had become aware of me and was behind me or something.
 I was checking the soft dirt of the blow downs for tracks and almost automatically, I began to approach them very cautiously.
 There were many of the big blow downs.

 I heard Steve calling me from the other side of the ravine.
 It took some time to cross some small fallen logs, drop down into the ravine and get up the other side.
 It wasn't a great effort, but I took my time.
 When I got over there, Trapper Steve asked me to look around and see if I could see anything strange.
 I did and couldn't really grasp anything out of the ordinary.
-Then he pointed out that while there were many game trails, there were no deer or elk tracks on the ridge….none.
+Then he pointed out that while there were many game trails, there were no deer or elk tracks on the ridge .none.
 He was right.
 I had plenty on my side of the ridge, but none were over here.

-Then he showed me a clear five toe footprint about 14" long.
+14 X 7" imprint found up Collawash Run.
+Note rock at heel area smashed into ground Then he showed me a clear five toe footprint about 14" long.
 The heel didn't show too well, but there it was partly in the mud (toe area) and the rest smashed into the forest duff (soft stuff on forest floor).
 A little further up the trail was a complete print smashed into the moss.
 The moss was really smashed down.
 We wished we had better sun, we couldn't get a good grasp of a pattern.
 Then we went along and found another smashed and clear print and the toes showed clear in some mud.
 A stone about 2" in diameter had been pounded into the ground near the heel when the foot struck.
 These were definitely not bear of elk double strikes.
 The toe imprints were rounded.

 I went up to a really big blow down root mass and checked the soft ground.
 Nothing.
 Now, I really felt something disturbing me.
 It was intense.
 Steve was off on another game trail, looking for more imprints.
 When he came back in a few minutes, I told him we had better get out of there until we had a plan.
 He seemed willing to go.
 We measured the prints and they were all about 14 -15" long and about 7" plus wide.
 I took a few photographs.
 Due to the ground and duff, there wasn't much to cast and we both wanted to move right along.